 Declaration by a Director of the Company (where no appointed actuary exists in the transitional period pursuant to regulation 24(3))

 I, (Director Name), Director of (Company Name), (Address of Company) have reviewed the calculations of the regulatory capital ratio and net tier 1 ratio of (Company Name), as at (Date).
-In my opinion, the calculations have been determined in accordance with the Insurance (Capital Adequacy) Regulations, 2020 and any applicables instructions of the Inspector.
+In my opinion, the calculations have been determined in accordance with the Insurance (Capital Adequacy) Regulations, 2026 and any applicable specifications and instructions of the Inspector.

 ………………………… ………………